 For a number of years LFR have traditionally entered a handful of teams for the Conti 24hr run.
-On a weekend in July we head north to Walton-on-Trent for a weekend of camping, running and not a lot of sleep!
+On a weekend in July we head north to Canton Park for a weekend of camping, running and not a lot of sleep!
 Post COVID - LFR have entered a team in 2021 and 2022 with 2022 bringing their best results yet.
 We also have a few crazy members who take up the challenge either in a mixed pair or solo.
 Bonkers!

 Conti 24hr - What's it all about?

 The basic format is simple; complete as many laps of the 10k course as you can within the given time limit.
 This happens to be a 24 hour period, starting from midday on a Saturday right through to midday on a Sunday!

 The event can be run as a solo runner or as a team.
 The teams must complete the event as a relay style with only one runner on course at a time, handing over their baton in the designated changeover area after the start/finish arch.
 As long as a lap has been started before the 24 hours is up it can be completed and added to the team’s total.

 There is no two ways about it; Conti 24hr is super tough, extremely challenging but hugely enjoyable!
 Gavin Prechner wrote a great blog on his experience from the event in 2019 and it can be read HERE you can also read Dan Lovelock's write up from 2022 HERE.

 - Solo category: open to male and female